abcdevops/blog/static/how.md

                 </div>
                  <div class="title">
                     <i class="dropdown icon"></i>
                   What after 3 Months free service?
                 </div>
                 <div class="content">
                     <p class="transition visible" style="display: block !important;">Our pricing structure is simple and predictable.
-We will charge you $50/month/server monitoring.
-If you have 3 services running on same server like (Nginx, MySQL, NodeJS). you will be charged $50 for all of these monitoring services.</p>
+We will charge $50/month/server for monitoring and alerting.
+If you have 3 services running on same server like (Nginx, MySQL, NodeJS), you will be charged $50 for all 3 of your services to be monitored.</p>
                 </div>
                  <div class="title">
                     <i class="dropdown icon"></i>
                 Is there anything I need to install on my servers?
                 </div>
                 <div class="content">
-                    <p class="transition visible" style="display: block !important;">Yes, you will need to install exporters which metrics you want to monitor.
-Our expert will set up these requirements for you.
-If you have your own DevOps team, then we will work with them to get them enabled on your services.</p>
+                    <p class="transition visible" style="display: block !important;">Yes, you will need to install exporters according to the metrics you want to monitor.
+Our solution architect will work with you or your DevOps team to enable the monitoring and alerting service.</p>
                 </div>
             </div>
         </div>